“A Tale of Two Tarōs”

 And that night a complete story fell out of my head.

 As the opening lines suggest, “A Tale of Two Tarōs” is based on the folktale “Urashima Tarō.”
-It has been accepted for publication in DreamForge Anvil, and I will update here when it’s available!
+It was published in Issue #14 of DreamForge Anvil, in December 2023!